 There are around 15 relevant areas for attention for each year group.
 The links in the tables below take you to a suite of suggested activities and resources to support you in your work, as well as information on other events and activities organised by Aimhigher and partner Universities that might be of interest to your learners.
 These include campus visits, subject enrichment programmes, master classes, revision classes, summer schools, and higher education conventions.
 Please note that although the Idea Bank is divided up into year groups and Key Stages, your learners may benefit from activities which feature in other sections.
 For example, a year 11 pupil may not have the knowledge as described in the year 11 section.
 Therefore, some of the activities from the year 9 and 10 sections would be better suited.

 |Generic||Years 7 to 13||

-Here you can download copies of this manual, and access the detailed learner engagement plans and activities for year groups 7 to 13.
+Here you can download copies of the Mentoring Handbook for academic year 2021/22, and access the detailed learner engagement plans and activities for year groups 7 to 13.

 Other generic sites include:

-Some excellent website that can help you get your mentees thinking about careers and the world of work.
+Here are some excellent websites that can help you get your mentees thinking about careers and the world of work.
 Some also include quizzes and diagnostic assessments that suggest career ideas based on the user’s interests, likes and dislikes etc.